12320 Corporal Alexander Frederick Johnson, Royal Engineers

 Isabel Elizabeth and Walter Robert Kirke 16

 Isabel Elizabeth Kirke was Alexander’s eldest sister, who married Wilfred Kirke of the Royal Engineers in Malta in 1914.
 Walter Robert Kirke was their son and Alexander’s nephew.
 As Robert W Kirke his birth in Malta in 1916 is recorded in the Armed Forces GRO Birth Index.
-His burial service took place at St Peter and St Paul, Little Gaddesden on 18th December 1916 and was conducted by Father Henry James Hardy, M.A., Roman Catholic Priest.
+Walter’s burial service took place at St Peter and St Paul, Little Gaddesden on 18th December 1916 and was conducted by Father Henry James Hardy, M.A., Roman Catholic Priest.

 We will remember them

 Alexander Johnson is commemorated on the War Memorials on the village green and in St Peter & St Paul’s Church Little Gaddesden.
 He is also named on the Roll of Honour in the church, together with his older brother Walter Johnson, and younger brothers Archibald Johnson and Henry F Johnson, who all survived the war.

 3. Little Gaddesden School Log Books 1887-1906